syncfusion-content/uwp-docs/uwp/Visual-Studio-Integration/Troubleshooting.md

 ## Report the Configuration issues

-The following steps help you to utilize the Syncfusion® Troubleshooter by Visual Studio.
+The following steps help you to utilize the Syncfusion&reg; Troubleshooter by Visual Studio.

-> Before use the Syncfusion® Troubleshooter for UWP, check whether the **UWP Extensions - Syncfusion** installed or not in Visual Studio Extension Manager by clicking on the **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 or later and for Visual Studio 2017 **Tools -> Extensions and Updates -> Installed**.
+> Before use the Syncfusion&reg; Troubleshooter for UWP, check whether the **UWP Extensions - Syncfusion** installed or not in Visual Studio Extension Manager by clicking on the **Extensions -> Manage Extensions -> Installed** for Visual Studio 2019 or later and for Visual Studio 2017 **Tools -> Extensions and Updates -> Installed**.

-1. To open Syncfusion® Troubleshooter Wizard, follow either one of the options below:
+1. To open Syncfusion&reg; Troubleshooter Wizard, follow either one of the options below:

    **Option 1:**
-   Open an existing Syncfusion® UWP Application, Click **Extensions->Syncfusion Menu** and choose **Essential Studio for UWP > Troubleshoot…** in Visual Studio.
+   Open an existing Syncfusion&reg; UWP Application, Click **Extensions->Syncfusion Menu** and choose **Essential Studio for UWP > Troubleshoot…** in Visual Studio.

    ![Syncfusion Troubleshooter via Syncfusion menu](SyncfusionTroubleshooter_images/Syncfusion_Menu_Troubleshooter-latest.png)

-   N> In Visual Studio 2017, you can see the Syncfusion® menu directly in the Visual Studio menu.
+   N> In Visual Studio 2017, you can see the Syncfusion&reg; menu directly in the Visual Studio menu.

    ![Syncfusion Troubleshooter via Syncfusion menu](SyncfusionTroubleshooter_images/Syncfusion_Menu_Troubleshooter.png)